LHAGELS/LHAGELS.github.io/_posts/2020-05-25-Visualizing-the-Composition-of-Study-Programmes-in-Python.md

   driver.find_element_by_id("...id of element that expands the whole table").click()
 ```

 First, the algorithm opens the login page and continues entering the login details and "click" submit.
-Second, it navigates to the page that contains exam results and expands all the root nodes to unveil all modules.
-At this point we are able to extract the needed HTML-code from the web page.
+Second, it navigates to the page that contains exam results and **expands all the root nodes to unveil all modules**.
+At this point we are able to **extract the desired HTML-code** from the web page.
-The required information about the web page's elements can be found by the web developer tool of your browser.
+The required information about the web page's elements can be found by the **web developer tool** of your browser. (_Check out the web for further explanation_)

 ![Selenium Worksteps](/assets/videos/selenium-login-and-toggle.gif)

-### 1.3 Find the Table of Interest and get the HTML Code with BeautifulSoup
+### 1.3 Find the Table of interest and extract the HTML Code with BeautifulSoup
-In the next step we need to extract the unveiled information.
-For this purpose we make use of the BeautifulSoup library to receive the HTML-code of the results table that ca be found by its xpath.
+In the next step we need to **extract the unveiled information**.
+For this purpose we make use of the **BeautifulSoup** library to receive the HTML-code of the results table that ca be **found by its xpath**.
 The xpath is also provided by the web developer tool of your browser.
-(Check out the web for further explanation)
 The extracted HTML-code that contains unwrapped information is assigned to the variable _Soup_expanded_.

 ```python